 Yeah, I'm at the rally, Sean.

-I'm looking at right now.
+I'm looking right now.

-Because once again, our governor of Minnesota and our Keith Ellison, our attorney j attorney general, actually went after the campaign and made it their take away our constitutional rights of free speech, 250 people at uh that is all they're gonna let in.
+I'm looking at at least 10,000 people that they're not going to get in because once again, our governor of Minnesota and our Keith Ellison, our Attorney General, actually went after the campaign and made it their takeaway our constitutional rights of free speech.

-They wouldn't let you, they wouldn't have all this pressure.
+They wouldn't have all this pressure.

-Why would they say you can't run the jumbotron, which they've been running, showing Biden's lying through his teeth about cutting and gutting Social Security, Medicare, and ending fossil fuels and eliminating fracking.
+Why would they say you can't run the Jumbotron, which they've been running, showing Biden's lying through his teeth about cutting and gutting Social Security, Medicare, and ending fossil fuels and eliminating fracking?

-Why would why would they not allow that?
+Why would they not allow that?

 It's just all politics.